-- H1 In complex classification and regression tasks good parameter settings for standard kernels can be found almost automatically with the right statistical optimization tool (SPO). - H2 Genetic Programming (GP) can be used to find data-optimized kernel functions for machine learning problems.
+H1 In complex classification and regression tasks good parameter settings for standard kernels and pre- and post-processing options can be found almost automatically with the right statistical optimization tool (SPO).

+H2 Genetic Programming (GP) can be used to find dataoptimized kernel functions for machine learning problems.
 These kernel functions may show better performance (for some problems) than tuned standard kernels.

-This paper is organized as follows: Support Vector Machines, Sequential Parameter Optimization and Genetic Programming are introduced in Sec.
-2.1.1, Sec.
-2.1.3 and Sec.
-2.1.2 respectively.
-Sec.
-2.2 gives a short review of recent kernel tuning and evolution approaches.
-In Sec.
-2.3 our general idea of tuning and evolution of SVM kernels is presented, and we point out possible potential for further kernel tuning.
-In Sec.
-2.4 we discuss software for these purposes.
-We give a detailed experimental study on tuned SVM kernels in Sec.
+This paper is organized as follows: Support Vector Machines, Sequential Parameter Optimization and Genetic Programming are introduced in Sects.
+2.1.1-2.1.3 respectively.
+Section 2.2 gives a short review of recent kernel tuning and evolution approaches.
+In Sect.
+2.3 our general concept of tuning and evolution of SVM kernels are presented, and we point out possible potential for further kernel tuning.
+In Sect.
+2.4 we mention our own software for these purposes.
+We give a detailed experimental study on tuned SVM kernels in Sect.
 3. Here, we use GP-evolved and SPO-tuned kernels to build optimized models for data mining problems.